Stanko/Stanko.github.io/_posts/2017-09-02-nvm-updating-npm.md

 <small>This is image from the internet.</small>

 nvm doesn't let you update only npm, but just a node+npm version.
-But these is really easy way to do so:
+But there is a really easy way to do it:

 ```bash
 # navigate to nvm's node lib folder